Unifying Graph Embedding Features with Graph Convolutional Networks for Skeleton-based Action Recognition: Introduction

-Based on the intrinsic graph structures and human actions, we study new strategies to design centrality graph convolution networks, with inspirations from graph theory.
-The major contributions of this work are summarized in four aspects: (1) The CGCN is the first work for highlighting the centrality structures, like the key joints, bones and body parts on human actions.
-And it is designed to uncover the overlooked information between physically connected and disconnected parts of the human skeleton.
-(2) The CGCN follows several graph mechanisms in designing the centrality module to meet specific demands in human actions.
-It could offer a new and deep understanding of the action recognition task.
-(3) The motion information between consecutive frames is extracted for temporal information modeling.
-Both the spatial and motion information is fed into a four-channel framework for the action recognition task.
-(4) Our model outperforms the state-of-the-art methods on two large-scale datasets for skeleton-based action recognition.
-The find indicates that these centrality structures are fundamental mechanisms and factors hidden in the skeleton topology, which brings remarkable improvements for human action recognition.
+\item First, UNFGEF is the first work for embedding various graph features into graph evolutional networks.
+And it is designed to uncover the overlooked graph information between physically connected and disconnected parts of the human skeleton. \item Second, UNFGEF exploits 15 graph embedding methods in designing the embedding module to meet general demands in human actions.
+It could offer a new and deep direction of the action recognition task. \item Third, the motion information between consecutive frames is extracted for temporal information modeling.
+Both the spatial and temporal information are fed into a multi-stream framework for the action recognition task. \item Fourth, our model has state-of-the-art performance on three large-scale datasets for skeleton-based action recognition.
+The relative improvement is about 1\%.
+The finding indicates that these extracted graph features are fundamental factors in the skeleton data, which brings remarkable improvements for human action recognition.